Epiphany (holiday): National and local customs

 Epiphany is celebrated with a wide array of customs around the world.
 In some cultures, the greenery and nativity scenes put up at Christmas are taken down at Epiphany.
 In other cultures these remain up until Candlemas on February 2.
 In countries historically shaped by Western Christianity (Roman Catholicism, Protestantism) these customs often involve gift giving, "king cakes" and a celebratory close to the Christmas season.
 In traditionally Orthodox nations, water, baptismal rites and house blessings are typically central to these celebrations.

 Argentina, Paraguay, and Uruguay

 In Argentina, Paraguay, and Uruguay, as in other Latin American countries, the day is called "Día de Reyes" (The Day of Kings, a reference to the Biblical Magi), commemorating the arrival of the Magi to revere Jesus as son of God.
 The night of January 5 into the morning of January 6 is known as "Noche de Reyes" (The Night of Kings) and children leave their shoes by the door, along with grass and water for the camels.
 On the morning of January 6, they get up early and rush to see their shoes, where they are expecting to find gifts left by the "Reyes" who, according to tradition, bypass the houses of children who are awake.
 On January 6, a "Rosca de Reyes" (a ring-shaped Epiphany cake) is eaten and all Christmas decorations are traditionally put away.

+Assyrians in Iraq and Syria

+Assyrian Christians in Iraq celebrate "the feast of Epiphany", "Etha de Denha" ("rising in Neo-Aramaic) on January 6, this holiday is celebrated by people of all ages splashing water at each other with buckets or hoses as a symbol of Jesus’s baptism.